 Voila, you now have USD without the big FX fees (up to 2% of total conversion).
 While the process may take up to 5 days to complete, there is very little currency risk as your foreign exchange rate (FX) is locked in as soon as you buy DLR.
-Here’s an article providing a little more detail on the DLR/DLR.U conversion with Questrade.
+Here’s an article providing a little more detail on the DLR/DLR.U conversion with Qtrade.

 Using DLR/DLR.U is a cost effective and low risk way to convert CAD to USD, but not as great when converting from USD back to CAD.
 The reason is that going in reverse order, buying DLR.U and selling DLR, exposes you to FX volatility.
-In other words, while waiting for your shares to journal over (up to 5 days), the FX rate (ie. the value of DLR) can changed dramatically.
+In other words, while waiting for your shares to journal over (up to 5 days), the FX rate (ie. the value of DLR) can change dramatically.

 So back to the question, how do we use Norbert’s Gambit to cost effectively exchange USD to CAD with minimal risk?
 This strategy will allow FX at around spot rate and involves;

 - Buying and selling highly liquid “inter-listed” stocks (ie. stocks listed on both the TSX and NYSE); and,